HazyResearch/dd-genomics/dicts/README.md

 # `/dicts`: Dictionaries and Maps Directory

 This directory contains dictionaries and maps that are useful for mention extraction, entity linking, and feature extraction.
+It also contains some utilities to create or update the dictionaries.

 This document describes the contents, format, and origin of each file in this directory.